Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Conclusion

 \section{Conclusion}

-We addressed key challenges in multi-objective, multi-policy reinforcement learning, by proposing methods that perform well over large state-action and objective spaces.
-We developed a new, multi-objective environment for simulating Public Transport Network Design, thereby enhancing the applicability of MORL to real-world scenarios.
+We addressed key challenges in multi-objective, multi-policy reinforcement learning by proposing methods that perform well over large state-action and objective spaces.
+We developed a new multi-objective environment for simulating Public Transport Network Design, thereby enhancing the applicability of MORL to real-world scenarios.
 We proposed LCN, an adaptation of state-of-the-art methods that outperforms baselines in high-reward dimensions.
 Finally, we present an effective method for controlling the fairness constraint.
 These contributions move the research field toward more realistic and applicable solutions in real-world contexts, thereby advancing the state-of-the-art in algorithmic fairness in sequential decision-making and MORL.

-\acks{ This research was in part supported by the European Union’s Horizon Europe research and innovation programme under grant agreement No 101120406 (PEER).
+\begin{acks} This research was in part supported by the European Union’s Horizon Europe research and innovation program under grant agreement No 101120406 (PEER).
 DM is supported by the Innovation Center for AI (ICAI, The Netherlands).
 WR is supported by the Research Foundation – Flanders (FWO), grant number 1197622N.
-F. P. Santos acknowledges funding by the European Union (ERC, RE-LINK, 101116987). }
+F. P. Santos acknowledges funding by the European Union (ERC, RE-LINK, 101116987). \end{acks}